AngryDataGirl/Cheat-Sheets/DBT_cheat_sheet.md

 {% endtest %}
 ```
-- actually this might not work since the run-query will return a table, and you are evaluating it against a single value
+- actually this might not work since the run-query will return a <b>table</b>, and you are evaluating it against a single value
 - the below code returns proper flow / results

 ```sql